erika-goodwin/erika-goodwin/README.md

 # Hey there, I'm Erika Hashizume

-I'm a web developer 👩‍💻 working at ConversionNA (Former Widerfunnel) in Vancouver, BC 🇨🇦 since 2022.
+I'm a web developer 👩‍💻 who worked at ConversionNA (Former Widerfunnel) in Vancouver, BC 🇨🇦 from May 2022 to April 2025.
+Currently, located in Brittany 🇫🇷 since May 2025, working for Generosity X as a contractor while processing 🇨🇦 PR and studying 🇫🇷 (B1).
-Also, I have an engineering degree in Aerospace Engineering since 2017 and 4 years of experience in airline mechanical engineering.
+Also, I have an engineering degree in Aerospace Engineering since 2017, and 4 years of experience in airline mechanical engineering back in 🇯🇵.

 **Here's my LinkedIn:** [linkedin.com/in/erika-hashizume](https://www.linkedin.com/in/erika-hashizume-37295a153/)